 Still unsure?
 Scan the QR code in your flat to view the instructional video, or request for assistance at the Building Service Centre.

 Home Fire Alarm Device (HFAD)

 Q: Why does my flat have a Home Fire Alarm Device (HFAD) and what does it do?

 The HFAD is an automatic smoke detector installed on the ceiling that triggers an alarm when smoke is detected.
 You can also read the instruction manual in your flat, or scan the QR code provided in the manual for more information.

 Dual-Flush Low Capacity Water Closet (WC) Suite

-As part of our national water conservation efforts, HDB has installed water efficient WCs in your flat which use less water during each flush and the flushing effectiveness has been tested in accordance with PUB’s stipulated standards and requirements.
+As part of our national water conservation efforts, HDB has installed water efficient WCs in your flat which use less water during each flush.
+The flushing effectiveness and volume have been tested in accordance with PUB’s standards and requirements to achieve water savings.
 This will help you to conserve water and lower your water bill.

 However, some residents may occasionally prefer to have a stronger flush.
 Residents may choose to supplement the flushing by installing a hand-held bidet spray at the side of the WC, and use it to aid the cleaning of the toilet bowl.